Mouth cancer (oral cancer) is caused by an abnormal and uncontrolled growth of cells in the mouth.

 These symptoms aren't always caused by mouth cancer but if you have any of them, see your GP or dentist.

-The exact reasons why you may develop mouth cancer aren't fully understood at present.
-However, you may be more likely to develop mouth cancer if you:
+The exact reasons why you may develop mouth cancer aren't fully understood at present although often it is related to smoking or heavy alcohol drinking.
+You may be more likely to develop mouth cancer if you:

 The earlier mouth cancer is diagnosed, the better your chances of recovery.
 Your dentist may spot mouth cancer in its early stages during a routine check-up, so it's important to visit your dentist regularly.